odoo/documentation/odoo_sh/getting_started/branches.rst

 Odoo.sh offers three different stages for your branches: production, staging and development.

-You can change the stage of a branch by drag and dropping it on the stage section title.
+You can change the stage of a branch by drag and dropping it into the stage section title.

 .. image:: ./media/interface-branches-stagechange.png
    :align: center